 The innovation process can be broken down into three phases of differing durations and comparable importance: Discovery, Validation, and Traction & Growth.

-‘The Cycle can be thought of both as a sequence, moving from one of the segments clockwise through to the next, or as standalone segments that apply a focus to the collaboration efforts of members.’ – Innovation Cycle
+‘The Cycle can be thought of both as a sequence, moving from one of the segments clockwise through to the next, or as standalone segments that apply a focus to the collaboration efforts of members.’ – European Alliance for Innovation

 Phase 1 – Discovery